webpack/webpack-dev-server/migration-v4.md

 };
 ```

-- the `after` option was renamed to `onAfterSetupMiddleware` and changed arguments
+- The `after` option was renamed to `onAfterSetupMiddleware` and changed arguments.

 v3: